jasongrimes/grimesit-mm/_pages/services.md

 ### Development environments

-I run all my development environments in Docker containers, because it protects my computer from my constantly changing development environments.
+I run all my development environments in Docker containers, so I can install whatever mad dependency a project needs without messing up my own computer.
-Containers are also useful because they can closely reproduce production environments, and even simplify deployment, infrastructure, and operations.
+Containers are also useful because they can closely reproduce entire production environments (databases, caches, cloud services, and all) and even simplify deployment, infrastructure, and operations.

 Visual Studio Code and Docker Desktop make it easy to do development this way.